 I know a man in his sixties who still remembers with tears in his eyes the sting of having his first-grade teacher tell him he was struggling to learn to read because he was “dumb.”

-A friend suffered through the heartache of several miscarriages before giving birth to two healthy children.
-After each miscarriage at least one person told her that she should be grateful she miscarried because “there was probably something wrong with it anyway”.
+I have a who friend suffered through the heartache of infertility and several miscarriages before giving birth to two healthy children.
+After each miscarriage at least one person told her she should be grateful she miscarried because “there was probably something wrong with it anyway”.

 If had a dollar for every time some nitwit encouraged me in an overly calm tone to “just relax” when freaking out was clearly the reasonable option, I would be writing from a lawn chair on a sunny beach right now.